Music of Minecraft: Singles

 On 16 July 2018, three new songs from C418 were added to the game for "Update Aquatic".
 It marked the first new contributions from Rosenfeld to Minecraft since Minecraft - Volume Beta in 2013.
 The three tracks were released digitally from August – "Dragon Fish" on 9 August, "Shuniji" on 10 November, and "Axolotl" on 12 December 2018.
-Rosenfeld was asked by Mojang to create music with "slow beats" for the aquatic music, in a style similar to the music of Donkey Kong, though after he first wrote the songs, Mojang wanted more of the "Donkey Kong" aspect.
-Rosenfeld slowed the music down and brought out more high frequencies, and Mojang were satisfied.
+Rosenfeld was asked by Mojang to create music with "slow beats" for the aquatic music, in a style similar to the music of Donkey Kong Country, though after he first wrote the songs, Mojang wanted more of the "Donkey Kong Country" aspect.
+Rosenfeld slowed the music down and brought out more high frequencies, and Mojang was satisfied.

+On 25 June, 2025, a fourth single from Minecraft's soundtrack was released.
+It was added in update 1.21.7, being a remix of "Steve's Lava Chicken" from A Minecraft Movie by Ian Tsuchiura, also known as "Hyper Potions".
+It's available as a music disc in-game.

 DLC soundtrack

 While Rosenfeld once composed holiday themed music in downloadable content (DLC) for console editions of the game in 2014, British composer Gareth Coker has been responsible for the bulk of music for DLC in the Legacy Console Editions.

-On 21 December 2016, Coker released the albums Battle & Tumble, Chinese Mythology and Greek Mythology to complement three downloadable packs in the Legacy Console Editions.
+On 21 December 2016, Coker released the albums Battle & Tumble, Chinese Mythology, and Greek Mythology to complement three downloadable packs in the Legacy Console Editions.
 Two more records of similar themes, Norse Mythology and Egyptian Mythology, were released in December 2017 and May 2018 respectively.
 Coker's final album for DLC was for the Glide Mini Game, releasing on 22 December 2020.
 Unlike previous work by Rosenfeld, all of Coker's albums for Minecraft were released under Microsoft's own label.